When a financial services company wanted more from their data

 Deloitte Analytics built a new IM framework from the inside out

-The member firm client required advice on IM to accommodate their long-term business and IT strategies.
+The client required advice on IM to accommodate their long-term business and IT strategies.
 This included improving their current IM practice, as well as re-defining the IM strategy in line with their future business expansion in areas such as lending and investment.
 The IM system that was to be integrated needed to consider market demands, business expectations, and regulatory needs.

-The member firm client was looking for long-term benefits through reduced systematic risk and better use of data, and to create a competitive advantage by leveraging the data successfully.
+The client was looking for long-term benefits through reduced systematic risk and better use of data, and to create a competitive advantage by leveraging the data successfully.
 They wished to manage the quality, consistency, usability, security, and availability of their organization’s data to facilitate business process decisions.

 The project went through four stages to integrate the IM system:

 1. Data Standards – this involved laying out all data standards within the requirements for managing the information, while at the same time catering for the technical difficulties the company was facing, standardizing all different types of data including the data quality matrix